From when does partial comprehensive insurance apply for a car?

 The topic in brief and concise terms

-A partial cover is often sensible for cars that are between five and seven years old and have a value of over 4,000 euros.
+Partial comprehensive insurance is often sensible for cars that are between five and seven years old and have a value of over 4,000 euros.

-Quick Facts: Partial Comprehensive Insurance at a Glance
+Quick Facts: Partial cover at a glance

-The decision of when a partial coverage (Teil Kasko) for your car makes sense largely depends on the current value and age of your vehicle.
-A common rule of thumb is: For vehicles between five and seven years old, partial coverage can be a good option.
-If the vehicle's value is over 4,000 Euros, partial coverage is often advisable.
-If the value is significantly lower, the insurance costs might outweigh the potential benefits.
-Many experts advise considering switching from comprehensive to partial coverage after about three to five years.
-A basic understanding of partial coverage helps with this decision.
-Also, consider your individual situation: If you frequently drive in areas with a high risk of wildlife crossings, partial coverage can be worthwhile even for a slightly older vehicle, as animal collisions are covered.
-Annual costs for partial coverage can start at around 35 Euros but vary greatly.
+The question of when partial cover makes sense for a car depends largely on the current value and age of your vehicle.
+As a rule of thumb, vehicles that are between five and seven years old can be a good option for partial cover.
+For a vehicle worth more than €4,000, partial cover is often recommended.
+If the value is significantly lower, the insurance costs may outweigh the potential benefit.
+Many experts advise reviewing the switch from comprehensive cover to partial cover after around three to five years.
+A basic understanding of partial cover helps with this decision.
+Also consider your individual circumstances: if you frequently drive in areas with a high risk of wildlife crossing, partial cover can be worthwhile even for a slightly older vehicle, as collisions with wildlife are covered.
+Annual costs for partial cover can start at around €35, but vary greatly.

 1. Vehicle type (type class) and model.